Lagnashree/bus-route-calculator/README.md

 ### Test the HTTP endpoint with curl.

-Replace <APIKEY> with a valid Trafiklab API Key and run it in the terminal.
+Replace "APIKEY" with a valid Trafiklab API Key and run it in the terminal.

 ```
 curl --location --request GET 'http://localhost:8080/api/v1/busline?apiKey=<APIKEY>'